-Enterprise Leadership has been seen as a new way of leading in the past few years and has grown out from the hugely dynamic, technology-led and fast paced society we now live in.
-Enterprise Leaders will have been able to shift their mindset, activities and behaviours from past leadership styles to create a way of leading which incorporates expertise across the entire business.
-These leaders draw value from each business unit and allow integration of collective knowledge across teams to leverage the most talented skills of others.
+In recent years, a new style of leadership has emerged – Enterprise Leadership.
+This leadership style has grown out of the fast-paced, technology-led society we now live in.
+Enterprise Leaders have been able to shift their mindset, activities and behaviours from past leadership styles to create a new way of leading that incorporates expertise across the entire business.
+These leaders draw value from each business unit and allow the integration of collective knowledge across teams to leverage the most talented skills of others.

-Studies have demonstrated support for Enterprise Leaders.
-A recent study has found that 80% of leaders now have increasingly more diverse responsibilities than ever before.
-This is reflected in the need for leaders to adopt an enterprise approach whereby they prioritise cross-functional coordination and ensure team strategies are connected and resources aligned.
-Some have said that those Enterprise Leaders who operate across the whole business, are not only able to improve their own business unit but their surrounding business units too and revenue as a business has seen to increase around 12%.
+Enterprise Leaders are more innovative, engaged and adaptable than their predecessors.
+Studies have demonstrated support for Enterprise Leaders, with a recent study finding that 80% of leaders now have increasingly more diverse responsibilities than ever before.
+This has led to the need for leaders to adopt an enterprise approach whereby they prioritise cross-functional coordination and ensure team strategies are connected and resources aligned.
+Some have said that Enterprise Leaders who operate across the whole business can improve not only their own business unit, but also the surrounding business units, resulting in an increase in revenue of around 12%.